cybertobbe/samba-tester/README.md

 ## Description
 ​
+This is a project in collaboration with ReplyTo AB.
+Where I tested the SMB component.
-A Samba server is setup in Docker for testing the SMB componnent in various Apache Camel versions.
+A Samba server runs in Docker and the component is tested by sending messages to and from server with different query parameters.